Lusan-sapkota/Ambulance-tracking-system/README.md

 SwiftAid provides a robust solution for ambulance tracking and management, enhancing the efficiency of emergency medical services.
 Its real-time capabilities, user-friendly interfaces, and comprehensive admin tools make it a valuable asset for healthcare providers and patients alike.

 By reducing response times and optimizing resource allocation, SwiftAid contributes to improved patient outcomes in emergency situations.

+## Note
+This is just a prototype and can be further improved if developed into a full product.
+If you're interested in contributing or have any ideas, feel free to fork the repo or give it a star!

 ---